Entanglement entropy in de Sitter: no pure states for conformal matter: Conclusions

 In this paper, we have studied the entanglement entropy of $c$ copies of free massless Dirac fermions in two-dimensional de Sitter obtained by partial dimensional reduction of the four-dimensional de Sitter.
 Our approximation for entanglement entropy can be additionally motivated by the s-mode approximation for matter.

-In this setup, we have studied the basic properties of entanglement entropy for the case of a pure quantum state of the entire system, given on a Cauchy surface in de Sitter.
+As a consistency test of this setup, we have studied the basic properties of entanglement entropy for the case of a pure quantum state of the entire system, given on a Cauchy surface in de Sitter.
 We have considered two types of Cauchy surfaces defined in the extended static coordinates (for example, surfaces of constant static time) and in the flat coordinates (surfaces of constant flat time).
 For both types, pure state condition (vanishing of the Cauchy surface entanglement entropy) and the complementarity property (the equality of the entanglement entropy of a region and its complement) are studied.
-The main result is that both pure state condition and complementarity are \emph{violated}.
+The main result is that both pure state condition and complementarity are \emph{violated}, seemingly disproving the applicability of the CFT formulas~\eqref{eq:S_1_ints} and~\eqref{eq:S_N_ints} for calculating entanglement entropy to the partially reduced higher-dimensional de Sitter geometry.
+One possible explanation would be that the partial reduction, which has been considered here in a manner of previous studies, changes the structure of Cauchy surfaces in de Sitter by adding boundaries, thus requiring formulas of BCFT instead of CFT.
+We leave this question for future research.

 For the case of the \emph{extended static patch}, we have found that the entanglement entropy of a Cauchy surface is bounded from below by a non-zero value, which depends on the radiation temperature of the cosmological horizon and some UV cutoff.
 The difference between the entanglement entropies of a region and its complement for this type of Cauchy surface essentially depends on how the time coordinates are chosen.
 These entropies are never equal to each other, and the best we can achieve, by choosing time coordinates in a certain way, is that they differ by a constant.
 However, there are choices of time coordinates that can cause the difference between the entropies for a region and its complement to increase with time.
 In particular, this can lead to an essentially incorrect interpretation of time dependence of the entanglement entropy.
 For example, if the entanglement entropy of a certain region is constant, then the entropy of the complement with a special choice of time coordinates of the south and north poles can monotonically increase with time.